 The tail input plugin allows to monitor one or several text files.
-It have a similar behavior to tail -f shell command.
+It has a similar behavior like tail -f shell command.

 The plugin supports the following configuration parameters:

 Set the initial buffer size to read files data.
 This value is used too to increase buffer size.
 The value must be according to the Unit Size specification.

 Set the limit of the buffer size per monitored file.
 When a buffer needs to be increased (e.g: very long lines), this value is used to restrict how much the memory buffer can grow.
 If reading a file exceed this limit, the file is removed from the monitored file list.
 The value must be according to the Unit Size specification.

 Pattern specifying a specific log files or multiple ones through the use of common wildcards.

 If enabled, it appends the name of the monitored file as part of the record.
 The value assigned becomes the key in the map.